zokradonh/kopano-docker/README.md

 The built image includes your subscription key!
 Do not push this image to any public registry like e.g. https://hub.docker.com!

+### I want to use these Docker images outside of an evaluation environment.
+What do I need to adjust to make this possible?

+To get a quick impression of Kopano this git repository bundles a locally build ldap image with some example users.
+When using the docker-compose.yml in a production environment make sure to:

+- either remove `ldap-demo/bootstrap/ldif/demo-users.ldif` from the locally built ldap image or complelty remove the local ldap from the compose file
+- adapt ldap queries in .env to match you actual ldap server and users
+- all additional configuration of the Kopano components should be specified in the compose file and **not within the running container**

 ### Some more commands for those unfamilar with docker-compose

 - Start ``docker-compose-yml`` file in the background: `docker-compose up -d`